vxq/js/README.md

 which that is the nearest unit.
 Allow you to click/drag anywhere in a unit's territory to select that unit.

+This is probably a well-exercised idea, so consider researching how it's been done before.

 ---

 <!-- end of branch section -->